Hasan-droid/expense-tracker/README.md

 7. **Manipulate the database:**

+   This project has a built-in database `project.db`, so there is no need for any database setup.
    Click `Ctrl + C` to exit the virtual environment, and then run:

    ```sh
    .\sqlite3.exe project.db
    ```

+## Data Tracking Details

+This application tracks monthly expenses and incomes.
+Here are the details:

+1. **Expenses Page:**

+   - The income and balance displayed on the expenses page are calculated for the current month.
+   - The first table in expenses listed are filtered to show only those within the current month.

+2. **Incomes Page:**

+   - The total income displayed on the incomes page is calculated for the current month.
+   - The first table in incomes listed are filtered to show only those within the current month.

+3. **Home Page (Bar Chart):**

+   - The bar chart on the home page shows the total expenses per month.
+   - The data for the bar chart is aggregated monthly to provide a clear overview of expenses over time.

+4. **Overall Tracking (Dashboard):**
+   - The dashboard tracks overall expenses and incomes.
+   - This means that the data displayed on the dashboard is not restricted to any specific time period.

 ## Usage